Last update: 2014.01.13

 I also have a Panasonic FV-20NLF1 constantly-running fan in that room that moves hot air out from behind the servers and into the rest of the basement.
 During the winter it heats the rest of the house quite nicely.
 During the summer, I have plans to vent the hot air out to the garage where it will dissipate with no problems or impact to the household cooling.

 When it comes to any sort of lab or shared computing environment, shared storage is your number one focus.
 I have two storage arrays in the lab.
 Unless you have incomprehensible amounts of patience, if you have the volume of VMs running 24/7 that I do, one or two shared disks simply will not do.
 My storage was constructed with performance in mind as well as redundancy and management.
-Spindle and cache numbers DO matter, even in a lab.
+IOPs DO matter, even in a lab.
+Eventually I will migrate this to smaller, less noisy and heat-producing SSD-based units, but for now, this unit works great!

 My first storage device is a home-build SAN with 18 500GB SATA drives.
 It is a similar device by an Ebay vendor located here.
 It’s a Rackables 3U rackmount chassis that has 16 hot-swap SATA bays in the front and two more in the back.
 It has two dual-core AMD Opterons with 8GB of memory and two 3Ware 8-port SATA controllers (so it cost less than the item listed above).
 I also added a dual-port PCI-X gigabit network adapter so I have fast reliable network performance.